darrendbutler/perfect-turkey-brine/README.md

+_Summary: Created a python serverless function to calculate ingredients for a Turkey Brine recipe_

 # Challenge 1: The Perfect Holiday Turkey

 ## Your Chefs: Jen Looper, Cloud Advocate (Microsoft) and Darren Butler, Microsoft Student Ambassador